francis-ohara/intro-to-php/README.md

 # intro-to-php
-PHP scripts on introduction to PHP for back-end development.
+Scripts on introduction to PHP for back-end development.